How to Make a Vertical Video into a Horizontal Video

 If you’re a modern content creator and you realized you actually want your vertical video to be horizontal instead, I’ll show you how to make the switch in Kapwing.

 In the world of smartphones, vertical (portrait) photos and videos have taken over the way that we capture and share our favorite memories on social media.
-However, horizontal (landscape) videos are still the standard in television and movies, plus you can showcase more action on the screen.
+However, horizontal (landscape) videos are still the standard in television and movies.
+Plus, the extra screen real estate means you can showcase more action.

 - Change the Aspect Ratio and Scale the Video

 Go to Kapwing.com on your desktop or mobile device and select Get Started.

 Select Click to upload and find the vertical video from your camera roll or folder or you can import from a URL if the video is stored in the Cloud or something you found online.